 Attendance to this Presentation is one of the prerequisites for membership to the Black Creek Dog Park.
 This ensures all Park users are educated in Park etiquette and safety.
 There are many ways to become a member, contact Jane to learn how.

-Next Presentation at the Training Grounds Office, 7778 Sturgess Road, on Tuesday, August 13.
-From 6:00pm to 8:30pm with a tour of the Park included in the presentation.
-This Presentation is SOLD OUT!
+Next Presentation at the Training Grounds Office, 7778 Sturgess Road, on Saturday, January 11 at 1:00pm From 1:00pm to 3:30pm with a tour of the Park included in the presentation.

 Cost for the Presentation is $35 per person.

 Welcome to the Black Creek Dog Park located at the Canine Conduct Training Grounds.